Tiny-Earth/DemoSite/site/src/inclusive.md

 - Do regular **formative assessments**, in which students have the opportunity to regularly practice and receive feedback [black1998assessment](@cite).
 You’ll find more examples in the Learning Experiences module.
 - Encourage **microaffirmations**, which are actions that demonstrate care and can affirm a student's capabilities [estrada2019influence](@cite)
 - Leverage activities that **increase resilience** by reframing social adversity as common and transient [walton_brief_2011](@cite)
-- Incorporate interventions that make explicit the **utility value** of a course or its parts [harackiewicz_closing_2016, asher2023utility](@cite).
-- Take actions that mitigate **stereotype threat**, which occurs when individuals fear they may confirm negative stereotypes about their social group, which in turn can negatively impact their performance [Steele2002-pt](@cite).
 - Highlight **scientists from a variety of identities** and backgrounds (Schinske and Tanner, 2014), and present a range of research questions and discoveries so students can see themselves and things they care about reflected in the course.

 Instructors can also modify overall course structure or infuse practices into an entire course to accomplish an inclusive learning environment.
 Some examples:

-- Create a culture where **failure is a productive and normal part of science**, rather than a judgement on students' identity [petroski2013success, simpson_failure_2017, lopatto2020facilitating, gin2018students, good2012women, koch2008women, cacciotti2015fear](@cite).
 - Use **high-structure course design** to elucidate what is expected of students and create predictable patterns [freeman_increased_2011, theobald_active_2020](@cite).
 You’ll find more on this in the Course Structure module.
 - Engage students in the **six facets of science** (described in the previous module).
 Many studies demonstrate that active participation in science leads to an improved sense of belonging and retention in STEM (Estrada et al., 2011; Evans et al., 2021; Hanauer et al., 2017; Jordan et al., 2014; Lopatto et al., 2008; Olson et al., 2019; Shaffer et al., 2014; Waddell et al., 2021).
 - Teach a **course-based undergraduate research experience (CURE)**, in which students engage in research while enrolled in a course [aikens_race_2017, dolan_guide_2021, hurtado_diversifying_2009](@cite).